dilynfullerton/tr-c-nushellx/README.md

 script that uses its functionality.

 2. Edit the walltime parameter (format hh:mm:ss) to reflect the amount of time you want to allow for the job.
+A typical run will require 30 minutes or less.

+    ```bash
+    #PBS -l walltime=00:30:00
+    ```
 3. (Optional) Add the following to `shell_calc.sh` to receive an email when the job is complete:

     ```bash
     #PBS -M youremail@here
     ```
 4. Submit the job to cluster using the command:

     ```bash
     qsub shell_calc.sh